kubermatic/docs/content/kubermatic/master/installation/offline_mode/_index.en.md

 ```

 {{% notice note %}}
-When adjusting the `values.yaml`, do not use the same file for the image-loader, as it would
+When adjusting the `values.yaml`, do not use the same file for `kubermatic-installer mirror-images`, as it would
 attempt to mirror `172.20.0.2:5000/dexidp/dex` to `172.20.0.2:5000/dexidp/dex` (a no-op).
-Either provide the image-loader with a stock configuration or set the overridden image repositories
+Either provide `kubermatic-installer mirror-images` with a stock configuration or set the overridden image repositories
 via `--set` when using Helm.
 {{% /notice %}}